Meet The Team

 In 2010, I left Otley College with a level 3 higher national diploma in Animal Management and a level 3 Certificate in Small Animal Care.
 Gaining invaluable experience caring for a huge variety of different species such as exotic reptiles, livestock, birds, small domestic pets, exotic wild animals and of course, dogs.

 Joining East Anglian Dog Training in 2013 as a volunteer, I quickly showed the enthusiasm and dedication that it takes to become a full time dog trainer.
 After working alongside Jo on a daily basis to gain practical experience and attending numerous training courses, seminars and workshops, I become a fully accredited member of the Institute of Modern Dog Trainers in October 2015.

 In 2015 we adopted Koda who was found as a stray.
 It soon became apparent that Koda was suffering from the emotional and behavioural scars of his previous life.
 I have used this experience as an opportunity to further expand my knowledge of canine behaviour and reactive dogs like him that need progressive rehabilitation and behaviour modification training on a daily basis.

 I am dedicated to helping owners build better relationships with their dogs.
 By creating a two way communication between both human and dog, I believe both can live a more harmonious life together.

 After having worked in Retail as a Supervisor and Manager for over 20 years I felt I needed a change of direction and was put in touch with Jo at EADT through a family member.
-I have been working there part time for the last 6 months and couldn’t be happier.
+I have been working here since 2016 and now teach on Mondays, Thursdays, Fridays and Saturdays.

 My shadow when I’m not working is a 3 year old Shih Tzu /Jack Russell cross called Archie who can mostly be found hogging my bed.

-As soon as my husband and I bought a house with a garden big enough for a dog we went and found Merlin a Labrador / Spaniel.
+As soon as my husband and I bought a house with a garden big enough for a dog we went and found Merlin a Labrador x Spaniel.
 It soon became apparent to us that Merlin needed to use his brain and energy in different ways and from there we found East Anglian Dog Training’s Agility classes.